-Having had personal experience confronting an anal cancer diagnosis with loved ones, we at the HPV and Anal Cancer Foundation know how scary and confusing this diagnosis can be.
+Having had personal experience confronting an anal cancer diagnosis with loved ones, we at Anal Cancer Foundation know how scary and confusing this diagnosis can be.
 We are here to help.
 Please Contact Us for assistance if you cannot find the answers to your questions below and on the site, or if there is anything you would like to discuss in greater detail.

-The HPV and Anal Cancer Foundation provides a Peer to Peer support program that has helped anal cancer ‘thrivers’ (our word for survivors) and their caregivers find compassionate support and companionship.
+Anal Cancer Foundation provides a Peer to Peer support program that has helped anal cancer ‘thrivers’ (our word for survivors) and their caregivers find compassionate support and companionship.
 This program and others like it may be sources of support for you even if you are not ready to tell others close to you.
 You do not have to face your anal cancer diagnosis alone!

 If you have just received your anal cancer diagnosis or have a loved one who has just received a diagnosis, we hope the tips and information on this site will help provide you with the information you need to manage your anal cancer.

 Step 1: Take a deep breath.

 An anal cancer diagnosis is life-changing news, but there are always options and ways to make your new life with and after cancer as fulfilling as possible.
 We are here to help you.

 Step 2: Make a list of all of your questions.